dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

         .get();
 ```

 Also, you can permanently transfer the ownership by using the OwnershipManager.
-This referral will be automatically upload to the server in the next synchronization.
+This transfer will be automatically uploaded to the server in the next synchronization.

 ```java
 d2.trackedEntityModule().ownershipManager()